paulsbarrett/azure_web_deployment/readme.md

 - ssh azadmin@10.1.0.4 (to connect to Elk-server)
 - run exit to return to the docker container.
 - ssh azadmin@10.0.0.11 (to connect to Web-1 server)

+- Ensure that you have added the filebeat-configuration.yml file to /etc/ansible/files/ folder on your Elk-Server machine.